Connacht Rugby: Post-Lam era (2017–present)

 Keane was replaced for the following season by Australian coach Andy Friend, who had previously been head coach of the Australian sevens team.
 His appointment was announced as his replacement in May 2018.
 Jarrad Butler, the previous season's Players' Player of the Year, was named as Muldoon's replacement in the captaincy.
 In Europe, Connacht again qualified for the Challenge Cup knockout stage and were again beaten in the quarter-finals, this time by Sale Sharks.
 However, Friend's first season in charge saw a large improvement in league performance, with Connacht climbing to third place in their conference in the 2018–19 Pro14, returning the team to the top level of European competition for the following season.
 The third-place finish also qualified the team for the end-of-season play-offs for the first time since 2016, where they were beaten by Ulster at the quarter-final stage.

 During the 2021-22 Heineken Champions Cup, Connacht advanced to the knock-out stages for the first time following the cancellation of a final round group stage match between Toulouse and Cardiff, due positive COVID-19 tests in the Toulouse squad.
-Following the 2021–22 season, Friend was promoted to Director of Rugby with Senior Coach Peter Wilkins assuming the role of Head Coach.
+Following the 2021–22 season, Friend was promoted to Director of Rugby with Senior Coach Pete Wilkins assuming the role of Head Coach.